julieherrick/Homework-Organizer/README.md

 - **Story:** Allows users to keep track of their homework assignments to help them finish on time
 - **Market:** Students
 - **Habit:** Homework is very frequent so I think it would be habit forming to check when your assignments are due
-- **Scope:** Store assignment progress and give notfications close to the due date
+- **Scope:** User can store an organized list of their assignments to have a single location to keep track of their school work

 ## Product Spec